 He even talks about the forty-seven ronin as men of righteousness.
 Well, that might be a matter of personal opinion.
-Mine is that they were NOT righteous at all.
+Mine is that the 48 Ronin were NOT righteous at in their acts at all.
 The samurai were not always so morally correct, and even among themselves morals shifted and skewed to favor whatever selfish purposes lurked in one's mind.

 As well, samurai were not all warriors.
 Let’s look clearly at the Edo period when so many of the things about samurai and life were more codified and condensed.
 Samurai were at that time, civil servants and government workers.
 They didn't perform battle duty as was necessary during the warring states period.
 If you were a samurai during the Edo period then you counted supplies, you wound governmental red tape around everything.

 Yes, you did learn the arts of warfare..but they weren't being implemented as they were earlier in history.
 It was, in fact, the warriors entrenching themselves into the nobility system and emperors court that turned them slowly into the bureaucrats they came to be in the end.

 What are the ideals envisioned by Nitobe?
 Someone asked me what I felt bushido is.
 I think the virtues Nitobe puts down as righteousness, courage, compassion, respect, integrity, honor, and loyalty are good to have as a normal functioning human and martial artist.
 Compassion and courage and respect are severely lacking in most people.
 To be a good warrior means to have martial skills.
 Those skills need to be tempered with compassion and righteousness and wisdom first.